"You're Doing What, Pete?" - My Multi-AI System That Builds While I Sleep

 I'm not even sure how to describe what's happened in the last 12 days.
 "Beast mode" doesn't even cover it.

-The Numbers That Sound Made Up (But Aren't)
+The Part That Sounds Made Up (But Isn’t)

 What "Beast Mode" Actually Looks Like

-Day 1-3: Optimized the coordination protocols.
+Day 1-3: Optimised the coordination protocols.
 Systems started communicating more efficiently.

 Day 4-6: Added 6 new specialised instances.
 Each one focused on specific technology stacks.